 3. How do communities get a Community Forest Agreement?

-4. What were the steps taken by the City of Williams Lake and the Williams Lake Indian Band to get an invitation from the Province to apply for a CFA
+4. What were the steps taken by the City of Williams Lake and the Williams Lake First Nation to get an invitation from the Province to apply for a CFA

 5. How did the candidate license areas get selected?